-Once again, as in the case of the Oakland Raiders earlier, one can make up the pseudo-theory that ‘hey they are more disciplined team, so they are penalized less’.
+Just as in the case of the myth surrounding why the Oakland Raiders are penalized so heavily versus all other NFL teams, one can make up the pseudo-theory that ‘hey, the Patriots are a more disciplined team, so they are penalized less’.
 That is, until one examines the data and observes that this condition has gone on for five decades (ostensibly since, but in reality much further back than the notorious ‘Tuck Rule’ AFC Championship Game, the video of which can no longer be found in its original form because the NFL edited out over 2 minutes in order to conceal the game’s penalty no-call Tau Point league phone call intervention).
 The penalties which are called or not-called are of an interpretive nature – again those that occur most every single down, but are called on some teams consistently, and on other teams not so much.
-Again here as well, the penalty classes which are not subject to interpretation, delay of game, false start, etc. – surprise, New England is just average in those ‘no doubt’ classes of penalty.24 If this were a matter of coaching discipline, New England should also therefore be two standard deviations below the mean for objective-class penalties as well.
+Again here as well, the penalty classes which are not subject to interpretation, delay of game, false start, etc. – surprise, New England is just average in those ‘no doubt’ classes of penalty.11 If this were a matter of coaching discipline, New England should also therefore be two standard deviations below the mean for objective-class penalties as well.
 They are not.
 The subjective-class (yellow) penalty calls and no-calls have nothing whatsoever to do with coaching discipline, and everything to do with a statistically manifest bias on the part of the league and its officials.

 This is a pivotal reason why I dumped NFL Sunday Ticket and DirectTV.
 I am not into being bilked of hard-earned household money through such activity.